A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

 \subsection{Deep Autoencoder-Based Anomaly Detection}

-In recent years, deep anomaly detection (DNN) has been introduced to numerous practical fields, such as fraud detection, health record surveillance, and network intrusion, etc. \cite{chalapathy19deep}.
-It also leads to a superior detection performance than the aforementioned traditional methods in power system, such as \cite{wu20extreme,qiu20detection}, and \cite{he17real}.
+In recent years, deep anomaly detection (DNN) has been introduced to numerous practical fields, such as fraud detection and network intrusion \cite{chalapathy19deep}.
+It also leads to a superior detection performance than the aforementioned traditional methods in power system, such as \cite{he17real,qiu20detection,wu20extreme}.
 Among all of the DNN applications, deep autoencoder (AE) and its variations have been comprehensively used for feature extraction, dimension reduction, and network pretraining in many machine learning tasks due to its straightforward network structure, unlabelled training requirement, robust, and high-dimensional nonlinear mapping properties \cite{hinton06reducing}.
 As a result, AE-based anomaly detection has become a overwhelming cornerstone.
 For the attack detection in power systems, point-wise anomaly detection is considered in \cite{wang20detection} while a probabilistic inference is further added by \cite{lin20probabilistic}.
-The AE detection method explicitly learns the spatial relationships in the measurements while neglects the temporal correlations.
-To retrieve the temporal correlations cross the normalities, recurrent neural network (RNN) with different realizations can be considered to replace the dense AE layers.
-For instance, ref. \cite{wang20radar} demonstrates the effectiveness of RNN-AE in mislabelling attack detection occurring in the electronic health record system.
-In addition, the previous applications of deep autoencoder-based detection algorithm assumes the full availability of measurement data, which does not hold in the case of combined integrity and availability attack.
+Ref. \cite{chen2022data} further extends the AE with Gaussian Mixture Model.
+The AE detection method explicitly learns the spatial relationships in the measurements while neglecting the temporal correlations.
+To retrieve the temporal correlations, recurrent neural network (RNN) with different realizations can be considered to replace the dense AE layers.
+However, the previous applications of deep autoencoder-based detection algorithm assumes the full availability of measurement data, which does not hold in the case of combined integrity and availability attack.